rust-lang/surveys/surveys/2021-annual-survey/design/experience.md

 * What are "core tools" for users (i.e., they are an indispensable part of the Rust programming experience?)
 * How is the IDE experience with Rust?
 * How reliable is tooling and how happy are people in general with the user experience?
+* Questions which gauge attitudes to potential new features.

+Useful for implementers to know where to focus their work and for leadership to be aware of any major problems which need more resources.

+The following are questions that have been asked before or may seem relevant but that we do not ask about.

 * Do people find the edition experience relatively uneventful?
+  * Editions are supposed to be uneventful, and the number of bug reports we get about editions is a better proxy for how well we've achieved that goal.
 * Does Rust work well for the platform they are targeting (i.e., the compile target)?
+  * New targets for Rust are best asked about in the issue tracker.
+Using the survey for gathering this information is unlikely to be successful.
 * Can people usually find the library their looking for?
 If not, what domains seemed to be the most underserved?
-* Questions which gauge attitudes to potential new features.

-Useful for implementers to know where to focus their work and for leadership to be aware of any major problems which need more resources.

-## Learning Rust

-Rust has a reputation for being difficult to learn.
-It would be useful to know if this reputation is supported by data about users and if this is changing over time.

-* Perception of Rust's learning curve?
-* Do people feel like Rust's learning curve is worth it?
-* How long does it take to learn Rust

-The audience for this data is leadership and educators.
-However, while it's _interesting_ to learn about people's perceptions of how difficult it is to learn Rust or certain parts of Rust, how actionable is this information?
+  * There are so many different domains and different needs within domains that it is extremely difficult to find *actionable* ways to address this question.
+For example, graphics programming is an extremely large topic.
+For some, a good wrapper around Skia may be all they need, while others may need much more.
+Teasing this apart is just too difficult.

 ## Community experience